5 Things Non-Vegans say about Vegans

 We also consume more than our body needs.
 For instance, 70% of the world’s population is lactose intolerant because our adult bodies are not prepared to keep drinking milk like a baby.

 Another reason is the way how animals are treated in factory farming (see point 3).
-Not only comes meat and dairy from factory farming with byproducts like resistant gems and hormones, they also may lack the minerals and vitamins non-vegans refer to when they say vegan diet is not sufficient.
+Not only comes meat and dairy from factory farming with byproducts like resistant germs and hormones, they also may lack the minerals and vitamins non-vegans refer to when they say vegan diet is not sufficient.

 Meat gets its nutrients through the food animals eat.
 In factory farming, animals get to eat the same concentrated feed every day, most of it being gene-modified and contaminated with pesticides.
 It’s also a common practice to mix vitamin B12 into the feed, because pigs and chickens can’t produce it on their own.